offen/docker-volume-backup/test/README.md

 ## Anatomy of a test case

-The `test.sh` script looks for an exectuable file called `run.sh` in each directory.
+The `test.sh` script looks for all exectuable files in each directory.
-When found, it is executed and signals success by returning a 0 exit code.
+When found, all of them are executed in series and are expected to signal success by returning a 0 exit code.
 Any other exit code is considered a failure and will halt execution of further tests.

 There is an `util.sh` file containing a few commonly used helpers which can be used by putting the following prelude to a new test case: